SridharReddy9/CSA0405-Operating-System/README.md

 ## Experiment-14: Construct a C program to organize the file using single level directory.
 (https://github.com/SridharReddy9/CSA0405-Operating-System/blob/main/Experiment-14.cpp)
 ## Experiment-15: Design a C program to organize the file using two level directory structure.
+()
 ## Experiment-16: Develop a C program for implementing random access file for processing the employee details.
+()
+## Experiment-17: Illustrate the deadlock avoidance concept by simulating Banker’s algorithm with C.
+()
+## Experiment-18: Construct a C program to simulate producer-consumer problem using semaphores.
+()
+## Experiment-19: Design a C program to implement process synchronization using mutex locks.
+()
+## Experiment-20: Construct a C program to simulate Reader-Writer problem using Semaphores.
+()
+## Experiment-21: Develop a C program to implement worst fit algorithm of memory management.
+()
+## Experiment-22: Construct a C program to implement best fit algorithm of memory management.
+()
+## Experiment-23: Construct a C program to implement first fit algorithm of memory management.
+()
+## Experiment-24: Design a C program to demonstrate UNIX system calls for file management.
+()